gadm/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 ## Tidy Data

 The final output file contains a mean value for every feature that has 'mean' or 'std' in its name.
 The mean value is calculated for every subject id/activity type pair.
-In order to keep the data tidy, the following steps were performed on the column names:
+In order to keep the data tidy, the following steps were performed on the column names:<br>
-1. 'mean' changes to 'Mean'.
+1. 'mean' changes to 'Mean'.<br>
-2. 'std' changes to 'Std'.
+2. 'std' changes to 'Std'.<br>
-3. '()' were removed.
+3. '()' were removed.<br>
-4. '-' were removed.
+4. '-' were removed.<br>